 - Documents evidencing the load and prior deliveries

 Many 18-wheeler drivers have a commercial driver’s license and are allowed out on the road.
 Simply having a CDL is insufficient training in operating an 80,000-pound truck.
 Motor carriers must ensure that their drivers are adequately trained and safely use the big rigs.
 Ongoing safety training must be a part of all trucking company operations.

 Truck Equipment Inspections

 Commercial trucking companies must make sure that their vehicles are safe to operate.
 These standards are set forth by the Federal Motor Carrier Safety Administration.
 Big rig drivers must inspect their tractor-trailers every day.
-Additionally, they must inspect their loads to ensure that they are secured.
-Furthermore, the federal regulations require truck drivers to inspect the truck prior to any trip.
+Additionally, they must check their loads to ensure that they are secured.
+Furthermore, federal regulations require truck drivers to inspect the truck prior to any trip.
 The truck driver must inspect:

 - Air Lines and compressor

 - Wheels and tires